Planting the Seeds in Our Connecticut-Based Metal Stamping Facility

 Powerful words from an article in Noria's online publication, Reliable Plant.
 That coincides, in part, with the way people now learn and what they bring to the table as they begin their careers.
 Many who enter the workforce these days—and certainly upcoming generations—are native “digital-agers,” having grown up on keyboards and monitors.
 This also intersects with lifestyle and work options—this 24/7 lifestyle, which isn’t restricted by physical location, “ … will affect how they perceive job opportunities and how they will prepare for them.
 These scenarios are re-inventing the manufacturing industry as we know it.”

 The good news for manufacturing, which has been challenged with keeping a skilled workforce, is that this marks a shift in perception: obtaining a career in manufacturing is increasingly seen as a more viable and enviable option.
-With a strong, efficient, and innovative manufacturing base—one that is simultaneously supported by government policy and the large and small corporations—the
+With a strong, efficient, and innovative manufacturing base—one that is simultaneously supported by government policy and the large and small corporations—the manufacturing and economic health of our country will remain vibrant.
+The article goes on to say, “As companies begin to re-think off-shoring, and consider re-directing their manufacturing and production facilities back to the U.S., skilled workers are and will be needed.”

 The view gets even better, as we see more programs and initiatives in place to foster interest in students.
 Saul K. Fenster, PhD, president emeritus of the New Jersey Institute of Technology, previously served as president of the Society of Manufacturing Engineers (SME) Education Foundation.
 His outlook is optimistic and promising: